On western front, there is increase in concentration of terrorists: Army chief Gen Naravane | Law-Order

 - India

 "While there has been a partial disengagement, the threat has by no means reduced and the host level is more or less the same.
 From our side, it has been enhanced.
 The threat assessment and internal deliberations that we have carried out from time to time have resulted in some reorganization and realignment of the same in keeping with our army's mandate of ensuring our territorial integrity," the army chief said.
 Gen Naravane said, "This also caters to the major augmentation that has taken in the PLA forces and their infrastructure.
-While we will continue to deal with PLA firmly and resolutely, necessary safeguards are in place to take care of any contingency."
+While we will continue to deal with PLA in a firm and resolute manner, necessary safeguards are in place to take care of any contingency."

 The 14th round of Corps Commander-level talks between India and China are currently underway.
 The 14th round of Senior Highest Military Commander Level (SHMCL) talks between India and China is taking place on January 12 at the Chushul-Moldo meeting point, on the Chinese side at 09:30 AM (IST).
 The Indian side is looking forward to constructive dialogue for resolving the remaining friction areas, said Indian Army officials.